Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: A formula for the generating function

-We will start by recalling some well-known facts.
-A classification of all nonsingular complete toric surfaces is given by the following proposition \cite[Sect.
-2.5]{Ful}. \begin{proposition} All nonsingular complete toric surfaces are obtained by successive blow-ups of $\mathbb{P}^{2}$ and $\mathbb{F}_{a}$ ($a \in \mathbb{Z}_{\geq 0}$) at fixed points. \end{proposition}
+By Proposition \ref{formula}, we only need to consider reflexive, i.e.~locally free, sheaves on $S$.
+In this section, we compute the Chern classes of such sheaves.
+We start by recalling some basic facts about toric surfaces.
+Smooth complete toric surfaces are classified by the following proposition \cite[Sect.
+2.5]{Ful}. \begin{proposition} All smooth complete toric surfaces are obtained by successive blow-ups of $\mathbb{P}^{2}$ and $\mathbb{F}_{a}$ at fixed points. \end{proposition}